Talk To A Therapist In Online Therapy To Improve Your Mental Health

 Why many choose online counseling

-Traditional, In-person therapy is no longer the only way to look after your mental health.
+Traditional, in-person therapy is no longer the only way to look after your mental health.
 With new technology, you can receive help from a licensed therapist that reduces barriers to treatment.
-However, you might wonder if online therapy is effective.
+However, you might wonder if online therapy is effective as a form of mental health care.

 A common form of internet-based counseling offered by many online therapists is cognitive-behavioral therapy (CBT).
 This treatment method may empower a person to consider and reframe their challenges and negative thoughts with the guidance of a professional.
-Other forms of counseling are also available online and offer lower pricing for a therapy session than some in-person providers.
+A mental health professional may provide therapy or other forms of counseling online at lower prices than some in-person providers.

 Getty/Vadym Pastukh

-Online therapy, whether it's text therapy, phone therapy, or video sessions, can be arranged around your life on a schedule that suits yours.
+Online therapy, whether it's text therapy, phone therapy, or video sessions, can be arranged around your life, making it easier to practice and explore various challenges on a schedule that suits most people.
 With no need for transportation to an appointment, you may save time.
-The discretion of online therapy also means that you don't need to tell your mental healthcare plans to anyone, and it can come at a much lower financial cost than face-to-face therapy or insurance co-pays.
+The discretion of online therapy also means that you don't need to tell your mental healthcare plans to anyone, and it may come at a lower financial cost than face-to-face therapy.

 A professor of psychiatry at the University of California-Davis recently compared online therapy to the old-fashioned "house calls" that medical doctors made decades ago: "We're seeing people in their own environments…It actually improves the relationships we have with them."

-Online therapy works as effectively as sessions conducted in a traditional therapy office.
-Therefore, you may want to learn about the benefits of online therapy before making a choice on the type of treatment or mental healthcare you seek.
+Online therapy sessions work as effectively as sessions conducted in a traditional therapy office.
+Therefore, you may want to learn about the benefits of online therapy before choosing the type of treatment or mental healthcare you seek.

 It's a common misconception that speaking with a licensed therapist is only for people with time and money who are experiencing symptoms of a severe mental illness.
 You do not need to have been diagnosed with a mental disorder to receive benefits from therapy.